RDBagwell/Gambling.com-test/README.md

 npm install
 ```
 ## Run Dev environment
-After all the dependencies have been installed, in the root directory run:
+After all the dependencies have been installed rename **.env.example** to **.env** the run
 ```npm
 npm run watch
 ```
 In the browser open [http://localhost:8000/](http://localhost:8000/)
+You wit then be prompted to generate an APP_KEY click the green **GENERATE APP KEY** button on the top right.

+## Usage
+You can upload the affiliates.txt in the root of the repository.

 ## License